nwg/racket-wiki/RacketCon-Hackathon-2013.md

 # Products of the Hackathon

 * [ianj](http://www.ccs.neu.edu/home/ianj/) produced a [package of pict combinators and constructors](https://github.com/ianj/slideshow-helpers) for slideshow presentations.
-* stchang, with assistance from samth and jeapostrophe, created pasterack.org, an evaluating pastebin for Racket.
+* @stchang, with assistance from @samth and @jeapostrophe, created pasterack.org, an evaluating pastebin for Racket.